Course Code: hme

 In your final lesson, you will learn about illnesses common to children—croup, epiglottitis, asthma, and meningitis.
 After, you will explore SIDS—Sudden Infant Death Syndrome, and learn why researchers think it occurs and steps you can take to reduce its risk.
 This lesson closes with the nationwide problem of child neglect and abuse, how to recognize the signs and symptoms of physical and sexual abuse, and why just one phone call can make a major positive step in an abused child's life.

 Bryan Scyphers has provided emergency medical care for over 35 years.
 He also has experience in sports medicine, having worked trainer for the San Francisco Giants and for Virginia Tech's football team.
-Scyphers holds bachelor’s and a master’s degrees in education.
+Scyphers holds a bachelor's and master's degree in education.
 He has taught pre-hospital emergency medicine at the college level for many years, and has trained hundreds of Emergency Medical Technicians and Paramedics.

 There are no prerequisites to take this course.